espositomario/profile-HMM-protein-seq/README.md

 ## Requirements
-The python code was tested on python 3.10 and pipeline on MacOS 13.
+The python code was tested using python 3.10 on MacOS 13.

 To run this pipeline the following programms need to be installed: